TFCA Annual Conference Graphic

 Dennis Rubin - DL Rubin & Associates

 In 1994, Rubin was the President of the Virginia Fire Chiefs Association.
-Chief Rubin was the host fire chief for the Southeastern Fire Chiefs As-sociation Conference.
-He was appointed to several committees with the International Association of Fire Chiefs, including a two-year term as the Safety Committee and Program Committee chairs.
-For the past 30 years, Rubin was the chair for the National Wingspread Strategic Planning Con-ference.
+Chief Rubin was the host fire chief for the Southeastern Fire Chiefs Association Conference.
+He was appointed to several committees with the International Association of Fire Chiefs, including a two-year term as the chair of the Safety Committee and Program Committee.
+For the past 30 years, Rubin has been the chair of the National Wingspread Strategic Planning Conference.

 Abstract

-All agencies have their trials and tribulations that must be dealt with on a day-to-day basis.
-Fire Chief Dennis Rubin will be sharing some insights and a behind the scenes look at one of America's largest Fire & EMS Departments.
-Rubin will discuss several case studies that DCFD’s senior staff faced during the four years of Mayor Adrian Fenty's Administration.
-Chief Rubin will describe how these issues were resolved and what the outcome was of the solutions that were selected and implemented.
+All agencies have their trials and tribulations that must be dealt with on a daily basis.
+Fire Chief Dennis Rubin will share insights and a behind-the-scenes look at one of America's largest Fire & EMS Departments.
+Rubin will discuss several case studies that DCFD's senior staff faced during the four years of Mayor Adrian Fenty's Administration.
+Chief Rubin will describe how these issues were resolved and the outcome of the selected and implemented solutions.
 This program is based on the best-selling textbook D.C.
 Fire.
-Chief Rubin wrote this book and it was published by Fire Engineering.
+Chief Rubin wrote this book, and Fire Engineering published it.
 Rubin has three other titles in the Fire Engineering Book collection.

 General Session Speakers